Why having too much estrogen can wreak havoc on your thyroid – and how to get things back to normal

 Indeed, you may have, if you’re one of the 13-27 million Americans with thyroid disease Shockingly, that number is on the rise, and women are five to eight times more likely than men to get it.
 Why?

 There’s an intimate relationship here with one of the main female hormones – estrogen – and thyroid.
-But first, let’s look at the thyroid gland itself, and what some common thyroid issues are.
+But first, let’s look at what some common thyroid issues are.

 - Feeling cold when other people do not